-The Municipality had sufficient water up to 15 December 2017 to provide in the Prince Albert community's demand needs.
-Since 15 December 2017 the demand increased significantly and far exceeded the supply.
-The Municipality as a result implemented stricter water restrictions that limited use to 90 litres of water per person per day as of 3 January 2017.
+The Municipality had sufficient water up to 27 December 2018 to provide in the Prince Albert community's demand needs.
+Since 15 December 2018 the demand increased significantly and far exceeded the supply.
+The Municipality as a result implemented stricter water restrictions that limited use to 90 litres of water per person per day.
 As water storage is limited, the Municipality re-allocated their MIG allocation towards water resource management.
-A tender was placed to improve Prince Albert town's water storage capacity with the successful tenderer was on site in January 2018.
+The water storage capacity was increased and the project was completed in December 2018.
+In addition to this, we also installed a telemetric system to monitor our water facilities.

 The restriction of the water use to 90 litres per person per day, combined with temporary irrigation turns from the Kweekvallei Water Board as well as aggressive awareness campaigns saw to a significant reduction in water use in Prince Albert.
-The daily demand reduced from nearly 2 ML per day to 1.3 ML per day in Prince Albert, improving the water security significantly.
+The daily demand reduced from nearly 2.2 ML per day to 1.3 ML per day in Prince Albert, improving the water security significantly.